 Writing Guards

 Guards control whether a tool call is allowed to execute.
-They inspect (and can modify) the validated handler instance before it runs.
+They inspect (and can modify) the raw keyword arguments before the handler runs.

 Subclassing PermissionGuard